Technical Expertise

 Our Role

-ByrneLooby prepared the design and detailing of the secant pile retaining wall, along with the temporary propping and tie-back anchors to restrain the pile wall at a high level.
+Ayesa prepared the design and detailing of the secant pile retaining wall, along with the temporary propping and tie-back anchors to restrain the pile wall at a high level.
 The secant wall solution consisted of 640mm diameter rock socketed piles, installed to a depth of 16m below ground level to facilitate the basement excavation.
-ByrneLooby interfaced with several stakeholders, obtaining approvals for value engineering proposals linked to the basement and foundation solutions and adopting them for the development.
-ByrneLooby also completed the design of tension uplift piles to provide resistance to groundwater uplift pressures acting on the new basement slab.
-In addition, ByrneLooby were engaged by BAM, the main contractor, to prepare a construction methodology report for the proposed pedestrian link bridge bearing piles.
+Ayesa interfaced with several stakeholders, obtaining approvals for value engineering proposals linked to the basement and foundation solutions and adopting them for the development.
+Ayesa also completed the design of tension uplift piles to provide resistance to groundwater uplift pressures acting on the new basement slab.
+In addition, Ayesa were engaged by BAM, the main contractor, to prepare a construction methodology report for the proposed pedestrian link bridge bearing piles.
 The bridge consisted of a suspended steel deck supported on bearing piles and installed within Grand Canal Dock.
 The piles were driven tubular steel piles installed from a floating barge.
 The construction methodology report formed part of a technical submission to Waterways Ireland to provide an outline and concept description of the proposed pile construction methodology.
-The detailed design was subsequently completed by ByrneLooby, with Byrnelooby also present on site frequently to inspect the construction.
+The detailed design was subsequently completed by Ayesa, with Ayesa also present on site frequently to inspect the construction.

 Innovation & Value: